bahner/ex-ipfs/README.md

 * [IPLD](https://hex.pm/packages/ex_ipfs_ipld)
 * [IPNS](https://hex.pm/packages/ex_ipfs_ipns)

+## Requirements

+Only OTP 25 and newer are supported due to an underlying issue with SSL Certificate handling.

 ## Configuration

 The default should be OK, but you may override the API with the following environment variables.